Building Your Own Hardware Designs (FireSim Amazon FPGA Images)

 During the build process, the build system will need to upload a tar file to Amazon S3 in order to complete the build process using Amazon’s backend scripts (which convert the Vivado-generated tar into an AFI).
-The manager will create this bucket for you automatically, you just need to specify a name.
+The manager will create this bucket for you automatically.

-will notice and complain when you tell it to build an AFI.
-To set your
+and complain when you tell it to build an AFI.

 section currently contains several lines, which

-indicates to the build system that you want to run all of these builds in
+indicates to the build system that you want to run all of the listed builds in

-parallel, with the parameters listed in the relevant section of the
+parallel, with the parameters for each listed in the relevant section of the

 To start out, let’s build a simple design,